Age Determination of LAMOST Red Giant Branch stars based on the Gradient Boosting Decision Tree method: Data

 The results of a machine learning regressor are much dependent on the quality of the training dataset.
 Therefore, it is better to use a small but statistically significant and high quality dataset during the training stage \citep{2017A&A...597A..30A}. \citet{2018ApJS..239...32P} provided stellar parameters for 6,676 evolved stars in APOKASC-2, which includes stellar ages.
 These ages come from their model using mass, radius, [Fe/H], and [$\alpha$/Fe].
 They adopted a new combination of five methods of asteroseismic measurements to calibrate the inferred stellar parameters.
 The precision is good enough for us to predict ages and have already been widely used in the community.
 In this paper, we use stars marked as RGB in APOKASC-2 to train the age prediction model.

-We selected 3,777 stars marked as RGB in the APOKASC-2, and then we cross-match with LAMOST DR5 to get the sample of 2088 stars, we exclude some stars with large errors uisng the GBDT prediction first, so only high-precision sources being retained, we finally get 1,958 stars for which 986 for the training and 972 for testing during the machine learning process.
+We selected 3,777 stars marked as RGB in the APOKASC-2, and then we cross-match with LAMOST DR8 to get the sample of 2,643 stars, we exclude some stars with large errors using the GBDT prediction first, so only high-precision sources being retained, we finally get 2,087 stars for which 1,047 for the training and 1,040 for testing during the machine learning process.

 As one can see in Figure~\ref{RGB_Sample_distribution}, the top panel shows the Kiel plot of our RGB samples for the final high-resolution asteroseismology dataset, with the colours indicating the high accurate age.
-The bottom panel contains the RGB targets for age determination from LAMOST DR5, where it is clear that the surface gravity and effective temperature are consistent with the K type RGB stars.
-As a complement, we also show the age and carbon to nitrogen ratio (C/N) pattern for the same sample (APOKASC-2) in Figure~\ref{RGB_Sample_distribution1}, which shows good correlation up to 10 Gyr, being the statistics poor beyond this age.
+The bottom panel contains the RGB targets for age determination from LAMOST DR8, where it is clear that the surface gravity and effective temperature are consistent with the K type RGB stars.
+As a complement, we also show the age and carbon to nitrogen ratio (C/N) pattern for the same sample (APOKASC-2) in Figure~\ref{Train_Age_C_N_Counts}, which shows good correlation up to 10 Gyr.
+However, the statistical data quality deteriorates beyond this age threshold.

-\citet{2020ApJS..246....9Z} used LAMOST DR5 spectra and stellar parameters provided by APOGEE as training sets to estimate the stellar abundance.
-This paper reports the implementation of the Stellar Labeling Machine (SLAM), which is a data-driven method based on support vector regression (SVR).
-They calculated about 1 million RGB stellar parameters basing on the low-resolution spectrum of LAMOST DR5, including effective temperature, surface gravity, overall metal abundance, $\alpha$ elemental abundance, carbon elemental abundance, and nitrogen elemental abundance.
-In this study we adopt the chemical abundances of \citet{2020ApJS..246....9Z}.
-Note that there might be chemical outliers in that work but it is not the topic for current work, we are based on the APOKASC-2 to train the model for age prediction.

-\citet{2014ApJ...790..110L} proposed a support vector machine classifier to identify K giants directly from spectral line features in the LAMOST survey.
-Tests based on LAMOST stellar parameters resulted in an identification completion rate of about 75 $\%$, with contamination below 2.5 $\%$.
-We identified a group of K giants from LAMOST DR5 using the method of \citet{2014ApJ...790..110L}, and here we assume all to be RGB stars.
-The catalog has a total of 741,326 stars, but the age prediction-related parameters needed in this paper are almost all null or spurious in some of the stars.
-The cleaning of the sample produced 690,084.
-The Kiel diagrams of all the remaining stars are also shown in the lower panel of Figure~\ref{RGB_Sample_distribution}, with the colours indicating the density of the stars in a log scale.
-We apply the GBDT Machine Learning trained age prediction model to this large catalog to provide reliable ages.